mike-weiner/display-event-locations-tec/README.md

 ## Upgrade Notice

 ### 4.0.0
-A refresh of the assets for the plugin are officially here!
+Happy Holidays!
+This release gives things a fresh look and removes support for the legacy calendar views.
+The Events Calendar will be retiring the legacy views in Q1 '22, so if you have been waiting to upgrade now is a great time!
+If you want to continue to use the legacy calendar views, do not update this plugin.
+However, this plugin will no longer provide support for legacy views and The Events Calendar will drop support starting in Q1 '22.
+A refresh of the assets for the plugin help to give the plugin a fresh look before the new year.
 A *big* thank you to Danielle Attinella for the amazing work on the new icon and banner image.

 ### 3.3.3
 No major updates to report!
 Lots of work has gone on behind the scenes to make sure my plugin will be WordPress v5.6 compatible when when it is released early next month.
 You can feel free to safely update knowing things should continue to work.
 As always, if you have any issues or questions please feel free to submit a support ticket!